heijler/Fotoautomat/README.md

 - photobooth
     - Main - Document class
     - Photobooth - Represents the photobooth
+- alert
+    - Warning - Represents a warning
+    - UserWarning - Represents a user facing warning
+    - SystemWarning - Represents a system facing warning
 - ui
+    - UI - Represents UI elements/references
+    - PhotoboothUI - Represents the photobooth UI
     - Reflection - Represents the "reflection"
+    - Coin - Represents a Coin
+    - Coinslot - Represents a coinslot
+    - Export - Represents an exportslot
+    - Shelf - Represents a shelf
+    - ShelfItem - Represents an item on a shelf
-    - UI - Represents UI elements/references
+    - Sign - Represents a sign
-- utils
-    - Warning - Represents a warn/user feedback
+    - Startbutton - Represents a startbutton
 - webcam
     - Webcamera - Represents the camera connection
     - WebcameraSettings - Represents the settings for the MediaDevice

-## Future classes?
-- ui
-    - Reflection - Represents the reflection UI.
-    - Export - Represents the export UI.
-    - Coinslot - Represents the coinslot UI.
-    - PhotoStrips - Represents the photostrips UI.
-    - StartButton - Represents the start button UI.
-    - Sign - Represents a sign UI.
-    - PhotoboothUI - Start class for UI components.
+    - IWebcamSetting - Interface for webcamerasettings